Darth-arcux/Pesmos-Graphing-Calculator/README.md

 - Theme switcher (default/clam) and toggleable grid/axes.
 - Robust error handling and “safe” array sanitization.

+# NOTE 2: #
-##To download specific versions of this program, avail the different branches given (version specifications are given)##
+# To download specific versions of this program, avail the different branches given (version specifications are given) #
+# Otherwise download the latest version of the program from the "Latest-Release" branch #

+Check attached licenses in each version of the program for ease of access.